 To make the latter requirement publicly verifiable, we assume that digital signatures are used to control access to the various sections of the bulletin board.
 Here we may take advantage of any public-key infrastructure that is already in place.
 Also note that by postulating that each participant can indeed append messages to its section, it is implicitly assumed that denial-of-service attacks are excluded.
 This property is realized by designing the bulletin board as a set of replicated servers implementing Byzantine agreement, for instance, such that access is never denied as long as at most a third of the servers is compromised.
-Reiter's work on the Rampart system shows that this can be done in a secure and practical way (e.g., [15, 16]).
+Reiter's work on the Rampart system shows that this can be done in a secure and practical way (see, e.g., [Rei94, Rei95]).

-2.2.
-ElGamal cryptosystem
+2.2 ElGamal cryptosystem

-Our election scheme relies on the ElGamal cryptosystem [17, 18].
+Our election scheme relies on the ElGamal cryptosystem [DH76, ElG85].
 It is well-known that the ElGamal cryptosystem works for any family of groups for which the discrete logarithm is considered intractable.

-Our construction works in subgroups G_q of order q of Z_p^ , where p and q are large primes such that $q \mid p - 1$.
-Other practical families can be obtained from elliptic curves over finite fields.
+Part of the security of the scheme actually relies on the Diffie-Hellman assumption, which implies the hardness of computing discrete logarithms [DH76].
+Although all our constructions can easily be shown to work in this general discrete log setting, we will present our results for subgroups $G_q$ of order q of $\mathbb{Z}p^$ , where p and q are large primes such that $q \mid p - 1$ .
+Other practical families can be obtained for elliptic curves over finite fields.

-We will now briefly describe the ElGamal cryptosystem, where the primes p and q and at least one generator g of G_q are treated as system parameters.
+We will now briefly describe the ElGamal cryptosystem, where the primes p and q and at least one generator g of $G_q$ are treated as system parameters.
 These parameters as well as other independent generators introduced in the sequel should be generated jointly by (a designated subset) of the participants.
 This can be done by letting the participants each run a copy of the same probabilistic algorithm, where the coinflips are generated mutually at random.

-The key pair of a receiver in the ElGamal cryptosystem consists of a private key s (randomly chosen by the receiver) and the corresponding public key $h = g^s$, which is announced to the participants in the system.
+The key pair of a receiver in the ElGamal cryptosystem consists of a private key s (randomly chosen by the receiver) and the corresponding public key $h = g^s$ , which is announced to the participants in the system.

-Given a message $m \in G_q$, encryption proceeds as follows.
-The sender chooses a random $\alpha \in \mathbb{Z}q$, and sends the pair $(x, y) = (g^{\alpha}, h^{\alpha} m)$ as ciphertext to the receiving party.
-To decrypt the ciphertext (x, y) the receiver recovers the plaintext as $m = y/x^s$, using the private key s.
+Given a message $m \in G_q$ , encryption proceeds as follows.
+The sender chooses a random $\alpha \in \mathbb{Z}q$ , and sends the pair $(x, y) = (g^{\alpha}, h^{\alpha}m)$ as ciphertext to the receiving party.
+To decrypt the ciphertext (x, y) the receiver recovers the plaintext as $m = y/x^s$ , using the private key s.